adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #132 Wrapped up all the vidoes from Week-1 of the last class.

 #133 Almost finished all the HW for the week-1.
 Should finish tomorrow.

+#134 Finished all of Week-1.
+Moved on to Week-2